medialab/minet/docs/cli.md

                                 YYYY-MM-DDTHH:mm:SS.µSµSµSZ).
 Equivalent to
                                 "since:<date>" in classic search syntax, but the flag overwrites it when both are provided.
-  --store-errors STORE_ERRORS   Store potential errors and associated post raw
-                                payloads in the given file (.ndjson).
-Appends to the file by default.
-Use the
-                                '--overwrite-errors' flag to overwrite the file.
   --until UNTIL                 Filter results for posts before the indicated
                                 datetime (NOT inclusive).
 Expected to use
                                 'createdAt' timestamp, with a millisecond